kwobny/Old-Robotics-Repo/README.md

 ---

-Edit moveLinTrans function so that it stores the values of rx and ry in class fields, so that they can be accessed by wait for distance ILI.
+Put 2 sets of rx and ry values in the lin trans buffer class, one for the main buffer and one for aux buffer.
+Also Edit moveLinTrans function so that it stores its rx and ry values in the corresponding set of fields depending on which sync direction mode is set.
+Do this so that values can be accessed by wait for distance ILI.

+Accomplish this (task above) in this way: if "from" is the motor buffers, then store the values in the set pointed to by "to".
+Else, either store the values in the set as pointed in the "from", the "to", or just pick a default set to store in (most likely universal/main set).
+Most likely, values will be stored in set pointed in the "to", in the case that "from" is not the motor buffers.
+But still consider the options.

 Make wait for distance have an Enable Incremental Linear Interpolation option which allows you to slow down to the next speed that is inputted at the end.
 Accomplish this by calculating the scale factor (shown below) and setting the universal buffer's motor value multiplier every period/so often to decrease slowly.
 Make sure to reset this to 1 when done with maneuver/traveled full distance.